julienchastang/Unidata-Dockerfiles/ams2016/README/README.txt

-  The following `docker-machine' command will create a Docker VM on Azure in which you will run various Docker containers.
-It will take a few minutes to run (between 5 and 10 minutes).
+  The following `docker-machine' command will create a Docker VM on Azure for running various Unidata Docker containers. *Replace the environment variables with your choices*.
+This command will take a few minutes to run (between 5 and 10 minutes).
 You will have to supply `azure-subscription-id' and `azure-subscription-cert' path.
-See these Azure `docker-machine' [instructions], if you have questions about this process.
-Also set the size of the VM which is currently set to `ExtraSmall' and supply the name of the Azure Docker host.
-See [here] to learn more about sizes for virtual machines.
+See the Azure `docker-machine' [instructions], if you have questions about this process.
+Also set [the size of the VM] (e.g., `ExtraSmall', `ExtraLarge') and supply the name of the Azure Docker host.

   ,----